shaurya1479/Unloket-Hotel-Scraper/README.md

 - **Automated Chatbot Detection** — Scans site source code for Intercom, Drift, HubSpot, Tidio, and 10+ other platforms to identify digital gaps.
 - **Intelligent Lead Scoring** — Proprietary logic that assigns priorities based on property size, review density, and current technology adoption.
 - **Review Keyword Sentiment Analysis** — Scrapes Google Maps reviews to identify pain points or selling opportunities.
-It scans for negative Keywords (e.g., "slow response," "hard to book," "outdated") which increase the lead score as they represent a sales opportunity, and Positive Keywords (e.g., "modern app," "great chatbot") which may lower the priority.
+It scans for negative keywords (e.g., "slow response," "hard to book," "outdated") which increase the lead score as they represent a sales opportunity, and positive keywords (e.g., "modern app," "great chatbot") which may lower the priority.
 - **Multi-Page Website Crawling** — Programmatically follows links to "Contact," "About," and "Rooms" pages within each hotel website to ensure maximum data coverage.
 - **Email Validation & Cleaning** — Filters out junk addresses (e.g., info@google.com) and standardizes obfuscated email formats.
 - **Amenity Mapping** — Keyword-based detection for high-value amenities like Spas, Gyms, and Pools.